 - Pay off your mortgage.
-This is a big one, but think about how much further your money could go without a mortgage hanging over your head.
-It might mean sacrificing a bigger home in the short term, but it will be worth it in the long term.
+This is a big goal, but think about how much further your money could go without a mortgage hanging over your head!
+It might mean sacrificing a bigger home or being more frugal with vacations, but the payoff will be worth it in the long term.

 Make the Most of Your Nest Egg

 Now that you know the difference $35 a week can make on your future, let’s talk about how to get the most bang for your investing buck.

 - Clear your financial plate.
 You should be debt-free (except for your home) with a fully funded emergency fund before setting anything aside for retirement.
-It’s the only way to free up your biggest wealth-building tool—your income!
+Killing your debt is the only way to free up your biggest wealth-building tool—your income!

 - Choose wisely.
 Put your money in good growth stock mutual funds with a long history of above-average returns.
-Dave recommends spreading your investment dollars evenly across four categories: growth, growth and income, aggressive growth and international.
+I recommend spreading your investment dollars evenly across four mutual fund categories: growth, growth and income, aggressive growth and international.
 To learn more about using mutual funds to build wealth, check out my new book, Everyday Millionaires.

 - Stick with it.
 Your retirement fund is not a short-term investment.
-That’s the only money you’ll have when you leave the workforce, so be careful with it!
-Consider it off-limits until you retire and don’t let a temporary downturn scare you into a decision that will lose you money in the long term.
+It’s likely the only money you’ll have when you leave the workforce, so be careful with it!
+Consider it off-limits until you retire, and don’t let a temporary downturn in the market scare you into making a poor decision that could hurt you in the long term.

 Talk With an Investing Professional

 You don’t have to bring in big bucks to win with money!
-And regardless of whether your income is large or small, talking to a professional helps.
-It doesn’t cost a thing to sit down with an investing pro and just look at your options.
-This person will take the time to explain their recommendations in terms you can understand so you can decide how to spend your hard-earned dollars.
+And regardless of whether your income is large or small, talking to a professional can make a huge difference in reaching your retirement goals.
+So sit down with an investing pro and look at your options.
+A pro will explain their recommendations in terms you can understand so you can decide how to invest your hard-earned dollars.